mongodb/specifications/source/retryable-writes/retryable-writes.rst

 will not be initially supported by MongoDB 3.6, although this may change in the future.
 This includes, but is not limited to, an `aggregate`_ command using the ``$out`` pipeline operator.
-Drivers MUST rely on the server to raise an error if a write command is not supported.
+Drivers MUST rely on the server to raise an error if a write command would be retried and is not supported.

 .. _findAndModify: https://docs.mongodb.com/manual/reference/command/findAndModify/
 .. _aggregate: https://docs.mongodb.com/manual/reference/command/aggregate/